nonelement/SomethingMagnificent/README.md

 SomethingMagnificent
 ====================

-!
-Still needs a lot of tweaking !

 Vim colorscheme file for SomethingMagnificent.

 Colorschemes hinge on syntax files, and this file should work with builtin syntax definitions wherever possible.